Obsessed with Eating Healthy – Is it Orthorexia?

 But I don’t care as much about health as I do the environment and/or animal welfare.

-What if you are not just obsessed with health?
+What if you don’t just have an obsession with healthy eating?
 What if you have environmental or animal welfare reasons for choosing foods?
 Those ideas can absolutely be roped up into an eating disorder.
 We tend to think, if it’s not about weight loss and body size, it’s not an eating disorder.
 But if you go through the Bratman self-test and replace “healthy” with “environmentally-friendly” or “animal-friendly” and you answer yes to one or more of these questions?
 It may be time for you to start relaxing your food rules and seek some help.

 Seek the help of a dietitian who can help you expand your food choices and has the philosophy that “all foods fit.”
 Your best bet is a dietitian who specializes in eating disorders.
 If you just reach out to any dietitian, it’s possible that they will collude with your eating disorder!
 Unfortunately, some dietitians have disordered relationships with food themselves.
 (Think about it, why did many of us decide to study food so intensely?)